ru22-14/veg-foodie/README.md

 1. Logo

-    1. Change screen size from Desktop/laptop to tab and mobile and see how it changes its         spacing and size.
+    1. Change screen size from Desktop/laptop to tablet and mobile and see how it changes
+       its spacing and size.
-    2. While on other pages click the logo to get back on home page.
+    2. While on other pages click the logo to get back to home page.

 2. Navigation bar

     1. Go to home page from desktop/laptop.
     2. Change the screen size to tablet view and mobile view to check if the navigation bar is responsive and go under the Logo on the left side.
-    3. click on the logo and check if it brings back to the home page.
+    3. Click on the logo and check if it brings back to the home page.
     4. Hover over the navigation bar and verify if a square border appears on each of them.

 3. Hero image